Don't Play Boring Songs. Join MUSICLetter

 My advice: Pick something that moves reasonably quickly, even if it is a ballad.
 Some ceremony aisles are just a few paces long, and nervous brides tend to scamper down the aisle.
 You should take your time so as to enjoy more than a few seconds of entrance music!

-The departure of Newly Married Couple
+The Departure of Newly Married Couples

 The second most important UK wedding music choice you will make.
-In civil ceremonies in the UK, the registrar will have the guests applaud you out.
+In civil ceremonies in the UK, the registrar will have the guests applaud you.
 So make sure you choose something anthemic – something with a bit of backbone, so you and your guests can hear it above the applause.

 1. One Day Like This – Elbow 12%